 Compact crossovers and their subcompact siblings have become all the rage recently, but Subaru was at the head of the curve in 2013 when it lifted the suspension on its Impreza hatchback to create the XV Crosstrek.
 Now known simply as Crosstrek, this little utility may have more competition these days, but Subaru retains an edge: the near-cult-like fan base attracted by Subaru’s reputation as an all-wheel drive specialist.

-This year brings more change to the Crosstrek, which gains optional blind spot monitoring and rear cross traffic alert — features it had never occurred to us were missing here, as Subaru’s EyeSight tends to steal the spotlight when talk turns to safety features.
+This year brings more changes to the Crosstrek, which gains optional blind spot monitoring and rear cross-traffic alert—features it had never occurred to us were missing here, as Subaru’s EyeSight tends to steal the spotlight when talk turns to safety features.

 All those extras don’t change the Crosstrek’s basic specifications, which include a 2.0L four-cylinder engine that we’ve always felt would benefit from a bit more power: its 148 hp and 145 lb-ft of torque are perfectly adequate in city driving, but this motor runs out of breath on the highway.